Advantages and Disadvantages of Genome Sequencing for Tumor Diagnosis

 In another study on "somatic non-coding mutations" conducted by the PCAWG consortium, researchers developed a mutation identification method integrating 13 algorithms.
 They discovered point mutations in the 5’ region of TP53, point mutations in the 3' untranslated region of NFKBIZ and TOB1, and rearrangements in BRD4 and AKR1C genes.
 For structural variations, two new methods were introduced to identify regions with significant recurrent breakpoints and significant recurrent juxtaposition.

-Clinical Application of Genome Sequencing
+Clinical Applications of Genome Sequencing for Tumor Diagnosis

 United Kingdom: 100,000 Genomes Project